shipuicom/core/README.md

 ## Nice to haves for v1 beta

+- [ ] Add flat and raised versions of alerts
 - [ ] Create a color picker component
 - [ ] Create a gantt chart component
 - [ ] Create simple chart components